-Lands inside the boundaries of the Natural Area designation which have been the subject of a Planning Act application that are found to be free of significant natural features or physical constraints, may be re-zoned and, if necessary, also re-designated to accommodate the intended purpose(s).
+Lands inside the boundaries of the Natural Area designation which have been the subject of a Planning Act application that are found to be free of significant natural features or physical constraints, may be re-zoned and, if necessary, also re-designated to accommodate the intended purpose(s) through an Office Consolidation of this Plan.

-Where new information demonstrates that lands should be added to, or removed from the Natural Area designation, adjustments to the boundaries of the Natural Area designation shall also be made as part of each municipal comprehensive review, so that the mapping remains up-to-date.
+Where new information demonstrates that lands should be added to, or removed from the Natural Area designation, adjustments to the boundaries of the Natural Area designation shall also be made as part of an Office Consolidation of this Plan each municipal comprehensive review, so that the mapping remains up-to-date.